Daniel-KM/Omeka-S-module-SearchSolr/README.md

 search engine.
 So the theme should be updated.

-Don’t forget to check Search facets and sort fields of each search page each time that the list of node fields is modified: the fields that don’t exist anymore are removed; the new ones are not added; the renamed ones are updated, but issues may occur in case of duplicate names.
+Don’t forget to check Search facets and sort fields of each search page each time that the list of core fields is modified: the fields that don’t exist anymore are removed; the new ones are not added; the renamed ones are updated, but issues may occur in case of duplicate names.